OUR STAFF

 Dianna Clise, Senior Paper Conservator

-Ms. Clise joined MACC in 2007 after completing her Masters in Art Conservation with a specialization in works on paper from Queen’s University in Kingston, Ontario.
-Prior to pursuing her graduate degree, Ms. Clise worked at Etherington Conservation Center in Greensboro, North Carolina.
+Dianna Clise joined MACC in 2007 after completing her Masters in Art Conservation with a specialization in works on paper from Queen’s University in Kingston, Ontario.
+Prior to pursuing her graduate degree, she worked at Etherington Conservation Center in Greensboro, North Carolina.
 She holds a Bachelor of Arts, Honours, in anthropology and cultural studies from Trent University in Peterborough, Ontario.
-Ms. Clise is an Professional Associate of the American Institute for Conservation with a membership in the Book and Paper, and Photographic Materials Specialty Groups.
+Dianna is an Professional Associate of the American Institute for Conservation with a membership in the Book and Paper, and Photographic Materials Specialty Groups.

 Megan Emery, Chief Conservator and Senior Objects Conservator